I've tried every method. Here's the honest version.

 Carl's pitch is that it does both of the above without you having to do either.
 You text what you want — something like "Saturday morning, 4 players, Boston area, under $60 a person, ideally Granite Links or Sandy Burr" — and Carl searches the platforms and calls pro shops.

 The part that makes a real difference is the pro shop call.
 Carl has found times at courses showing as sold out on GolfNow, because the call surfaces inventory the platform doesn't show.
-That's not something any other booking app does.
+No other booking app does that.

 The tradeoff is response time.
 It's not instant like tapping "book now" on an app.
 Carl usually comes back within an hour or so, sometimes faster.
 If you need a tee time in the next 90 minutes, opening GolfNow is faster.
 If you're planning a weekend round and want the best shot at getting exactly what you want, Carl is more thorough.

-The other thing Carl does: if there's nothing available at your preferred courses, he gives you recommendations with a note on why.
+When nothing is available at your preferred courses, Carl gives you a recommendation with a note on why.
 "Walpole has a 7:20am opening — saves you $18 over Sandy Burr and it's 12 minutes further."
-That kind of context is harder to get from a booking platform that just shows you a grid of times.
+A booking platform just shows you a grid of times.